reciprocalreviews/reciprocalapp/CONTRIBUTING.md

 We use a Git Flow continuous integration workflow.
 That means:

 - The currently released production code lives in `main`
-- `dev` is the staging branch, automatically released to our staging server.
+- `dev` is the staging branch, automatically released to our public staging server, which lives at [test.reciprocal.reviews](https://test.reciprocal.reviews).
 - Feature branches should be created from `dev` and follow this format `issue-description`, where `issue` is a corresponding issue number.

 Feature branches should be merged into `dev`, which trigger a release to a staging server on Vercel.
 And a production release involves merging `dev` into `main`.